|

 Selima*

-celebrated horse were of a bay colour like himself" [History of the
+were of a bay colour like himself" [History of the British

-British Turf 1:88], and Robertson later stated that he "never
+Turf 1:88], and Robertson later stated that he "never sired

-sired a chestnut, but had dun and grey offspring out of dun and grey
+a chestnut, but had dun and grey offspring out of dun and

-supposed to be chestnut, however these could have been errors in
+offspring supposed to be chestnut, however these could have

 for about twenty years and died on Christmas Day in 1753, at Gogmagog in